Mexico to tighten borders against COVID-19 as U.S. offers vaccine help

 Mexico’s own infections have fallen sharply in the last few weeks, and the two southern states covering most of the border with Guatemala are at the lowest alert level.

-Guatemala is one of three Central American countries struggling with poverty and violence that have helped drive illegal immigration to the United States.
+Guatemala is one of three Central American countries struggling with poverty and violence that have helped drive migration to the United States.

 Notwithstanding U.S. concerns, Mexico’s government has itself been worried about the sudden influx of migrants.